vishwajeet-agrawal/SecureChat/EncryptedChat/SecureChat/README.md

 # SecureChat
-The project contains three folders for part 1, 2 and 3 of the assignment statement.
+The project contains two folders, one for Server and one for Client

-- PlainText/ implements the unsecure chat application.
-- Encrypted/ further implements secure chat application using RSA encryption.
-- Attested/ further implements encrypted messages sent with signatures and deregistration with ^C.

-- Each folder contains two subfolders named Server/ and Client/.
 - Server/ contains source code for running server and Client/ for running client.
+- Both server and client take the last input as `mode` which takes values `1`,` 2` or `3`, which runs the chat application in plaintext, encrypted and encrypted+ signatured messages.

 # How to Run
-The method to run the program for all three is same.

-1. Compile the client program using javac Client.java CryptFuncs.java on the client machine
+1. Compile the client program using `javac Client.java` on the client machine
-2. Compile the server program using javac Server.java on the server machine
+2. Compile the server program using `javac Server.java` on the server machine
-3. For server, run using ``server port_1 port2`` (default value of port 1 = 5001 and 5002 for port 2)
+3. For server, run using ``server port_1 port2 mode``
-4. For client, run using ``client "username" server_ip server_port1 server_port2``
+4. For client, run using ``client "username" server_ip server_port1 server_port2 mode``

 # Interface